 Our GAL Orientations are designed with people like you in mind.
 Prospective volunteers have the opportunity to learn more about our program, ask questions, and pick up an application in a casual, no-obligation format.

-These 90 minute sessions are held at the Seminole County Juvenile Justice Center, located at 190 Eslinger Way in Sanford.
+Information sessions are held at the Seminole County Juvenile Justice Center, located at 190 Eslinger Way in Sanford.
 The sessions are free and open to the public, but an RSVP is appreciated.
-Call us at (407) 665-5386.
+Call us at (407) 665-6078..

 Our children deserve well-equipped volunteers, so we provide 30 hours of pre-service training for prospective Guardians ad Litem.
-Typically, this training takes place over two day-long seminars.
+This is a combination of online and one full day of in-classroom training.
 Expect to learn about courtroom procedures, the unique needs of abused and neglected children, and the resources available in our community, among other topics.
-Attendance at both seminars, plus successful completion of some homework assignments, is required.
+Successful completion of all online coursework, some homework assignments and attendance at in-classroom training, is required.

 All prospective Guardian ad Litem volunteers must complete an application (including references), fingerprinting, background screens, attend an interview, and be approved to attend before class begins.
-Some homework assignments - such as observing court - should be completed before class begins.
+Some homework assignments - such as observing court must be schedule and coordinated with Guardian ad Litem staff.

 *PLEASE NOTE: CLASS DATES ARE SUBJECT TO CHANGE BASED ON

 Current Guardians ad Litem are required to complete 12 hours of in-service training each year to maintain their certification.
 We do our best to provide many opportunities to help you fulfill this requirement - contact our office (our your Child Advocate Manager) for current opportunities.